- 1 Introduction

 |2nd||1 pt||0 pt||0 pt|

 There will be NO points awarded for divisions with fewer than three competitors.
 The creation of divisions is solely in the hands of the school/club owner.
 They are not bound by any of the same rules governing the other classes of tournaments.
 Color belts and black belts may be combined to achieve a full division.

-To prevent abuse of the system (this limit applies only to Class C tournaments), there is a three event limit per tournament year that an owner can host and that a student can earn points in towards World or State Champion Top Ten standings.
+To prevent abuse of the system (this limit applies only to Class C tournaments), there is a three event limit per tournament year that a student can earn points in towards World or State Champion Top Ten standings.
 These three Class C tournaments will count in addition to the current number of events allowed towards either “Championship” group.
 To provide another safeguard against a competitor winning a title with only Class C tournament points, a limit of 50% of a competitor’s point total can come from Class C events.

 Example: The most points a competitor can earn from Class C tournaments are 9 (3 tournaments times 3 points for first place).
 To be able to apply all 9 points to their total, they would need to have at least 9 points come from higher class level tournaments.